-If they tell you that you can’t post your work or analysis anywhere else (e.g., by making you sign an NDA), then that’s grounds for payment.
+If they say you can’t post your work or analysis anywhere else (e.g., by making you sign an NDA), then that’s grounds for payment.
 Send them an invoice before you start the work.

 - Come prepared.
-Learn about the company, the product, and your colleagues in advance — use LinkedIn for the latter.
+Learn about the company, product, and co-workers in advance — use LinkedIn for the latter.

 - Check your equipment.
 Ensure you have a fast internet connection (or lots of mobile data), a working webcam, and a clear mic.
 While most employers will forgive minor hiccups during a remote call, it sends a better message when you come prepared.
-If you know your home connection is likely to drop during an interview, head to the nearest wifi-enabled cafe or coworking space to set up for the session, or have your phone on and ready to hotspot you.
+If you know your home connection is likely to drop during an interview, head to the nearest wifi-enabled cafe or coworking space to do the interview, or use mobile data for the call.

 - Arrive on time.
 A late arrival sends the wrong message.
 Communicate in advance if you’re going to be a few minutes late.

-- Take lots of notes, and bring some along with you if need be.
+- Take lots of notes, and bring prepared notes if you need to.
 A remote interview means you can jot down notes and refer to them when necessary.
-No, that’s not illegal – you’re not in high school anymore.
-Nobody expects you to memorize every little detail of your past working experience.
+And no, bringing notes to an interview is not illegal — you’re not in high school anymore.
+Nobody expects you to memorize every detail of your past working experience.

 - Ask questions so you know what you’re walking into.
 What kind of resources will you work with?
 Who will you be working with, and what would improve the working relationship between you and them?
 How often does the company do performance reviews, and what would success look like in 6-12 months?
 What are the growth prospects for the role?
 Why did the last person get fired? (so you know what mistakes to avoid).
 Curiosity scores you brownie points and helps you decide whether the job is worth it.

-There are two aspects to getting paid for remote work: negotiating your pay and choosing suitable payment method(s).
+There are two aspects to getting paid for remote work: negotiating your pay and choosing the best payment method(s).

 Remote work also means getting paid in different ways by different clients and employers.
 There are three main ways to get paid online: